jaynanduri/LinkedLens/README.md

 - Create GCS Bucket:
     - Bucket Name: `linkedlens_data`
     - Purpose: Stored raw and preprocessed data.

+- Create Cloud Run Function
+    - Cloud Run is used to trigger DAG runs on the Compute Engine.
+    - Follow the [steps](gcp-deploy/functions/dag-trigger/README.md) to set up and run functions

 #### Workflow Automation
-- GitHub Actions workflow (`update_dags_vm.yml`) that automates the following steps:
-    - Clone or update the repository on the VM.
-    - Restart Airflow using Docker Compose
+- There are three GitHub Action workflows currently set up:
-    - Ensure all services are healthy before proceeding.
+    - `update_code_vm.yml`: Ensure git repo changes are synced to VM
+    - `trigger_airflow_generation.yml`: Restarts the airflow container for the data generation pipeline
+    - `trigger_airflow_data_pipeline.yml`: Restarts the airflow container for the data pipeline
+- The `update_code_vm.yml` workflow is triggered when there are changes to the respective pipeline folders (`data-generation/**` and `data-pipeline/**`) on the main branch or when using manual dispatch.
+- The remaining two workflows are triggered on completion of workflow runs of `update_code_vm.yml`.
+There are additional checks to ensure that the containers are only restarted when required.

 #### Folder Structure

+- The data preprocessing pipeline and data generation pipeline follow a similar structure as follows:
     - data-generation/
         - dags/ - Contains DAG Definitions for data preprocessing and generation
             - src/
                 - config/ (`config.py` Manages environment variables)
                 - credentials/ (`linkedlens-firestore-srvc-acc.json` GCP credentials for authentication)
                 - experiments/ (`test.ipynb` - Testing LLM prompts)
                 - llm/
                 - schema/ (Contains all Pydantic validation schemas)
                 - utils/ (Helper functions for data processing)
             - job_data_generation.py
             - recruiter_generation.py
             - recruiter_post_generation.py
             - user_post_generation.py
         - .env_template

 - All Pydantic validation classes are stored in the schema/ directory.
 These classes ensure data integrity before inserting records into Firestore DB.